Malang East Java, Indonesia Travel Guide

 Modest dress (shoulders and knees covered) is advisable.
 This is a sign of respect for local customs, especially outside tourist areas.

-Always use your right hand when you are eating, passing food, or giving/receiving anything.
+Always use your right hand when eating, passing food, or giving/receiving anything.
 People don't usually tip in local places.

-Always ask permission before photographing people, particularly for the little ones or during religious ceremonies.
+Always get consent before taking pictures of people, particularly for children or during religious ceremonies.
 Respect privacy.

-Acinsight and practice local manners and customs to ensure a deferential and harmonious experience in Malang.
+Acinsight and practice local customs and etiquette to ensure a respectful and harmonious experience in Malang.

 Malang's infrastructure has difficulties for travelers with mobility issues.